amplify-education/serverless-domain-manager/.github/Bug_Report.md

 ```

 **Domain Manager Configuration**
-Replace this with your own configuration
+Replace this with your own `serverless.yml` file (anonymized, of course) to help us better resolve your issue.
 ```yaml
 custom:
   customDomain: